Pennsylvania governor says US must 'turn the tide' against political violence, reject vengeance

 Violence must not be used as a pretext for more violence or to prosecute constitutionally protected speech, he said, saying that political violence not only injures or kills, but affects everyone because it terrorizes, silences and “tears at the fabric of American society.”

-Shapiro has criticized President Donald Trump as using the “rhetoric of rage” in the wake of Kirk's killing, and on Tuesday, he again referenced Trump, saying some people “in the dark corners of the internet, all the way to the Oval Office, want to cherry-pick which instances of political violence they want to condemn."
+Shapiro has criticized Trump as using the “rhetoric of rage” in the wake of Kirk's killing, and on Tuesday, he again pointedly singled out the president while speaking to reporters.

+Trump and some of his allies are “cherry-picking certain violence that is OK and certain violence that is not OK, that is making everyone less safe and it’s raising the temperatures instead of lowering the temperatures,” Shapiro said.

+Americans should be united in saying it's wrong to celebrate Kirk's killing and to stand up to people who are calling for vengeance and revenge.

 In April, Shapiro and his family fled the governor's official residence in the middle of the night after an alleged arsonist broke in and set it on fire in an attempt to kill Shapiro.